 - Gain some experience: Whether through work experience, internships, job shadowing or paid employment (in any industry), nothing helps set you up for success like understanding how things work in the workplace.
 Gaining experience now will help you continue to build on your ideas for what professional success looks like for you, the things you love doing and the things you don’t!

-- Be open to explore: Being open to trying new things, exploring different industries, different pathways and new experiences is a great way to keep building success!
-It’s really easy to give into nerves when faced with something new or to quickly turn things down because they don’t fit so neatly into the ideas we may have for what we want our school and work life to look like – but it’s usually the unexpected and unanticipated opportunities that offer us heaps of growth!
+- Be open to exploring: Being open to trying new things, exploring different industries, different pathways and new experiences is a great way to keep building success!
+It’s really easy to give in to nerves when faced with something new or to quickly turn things down because they don’t fit so neatly into the ideas we may have for what we want our school and work-life to look like – but it’s usually the unexpected and unanticipated opportunities that offer us heaps of growth!

 - Keep growing your community: You might start to hear a lot about ‘networking’ and building your network, but we prefer to call this your community!
 A community is reciprocal, where everyone supports each other, and that’s something you’ll definitely need in the years ahead as you keep striving for your career goals!
 Your community can be professional people in your chosen industry, but it can also be friends, colleagues and classmates who are all on the same journey as you.

 - Practice good decision-making: It probably feels like there have been a lot of other people making decisions on your behalf up until this point, and now you might finally get to make all of them yourself!
 But decisions can be good and bad – there’s a finer art to making good decisions than you might think!
 Not only is this a great personal skill to focus on, but it’s also one of the top-rated skills from employers.